naroxeno/STI/Part-1.typ

 _being_ for us, but a kind of _knowing_, and in fact the highest and most ultimate that there can ever be for us.

+To proceed further, it needs in fact to be proved, and has already been partly proved above (_Introd._ §1), that even when the _objective_ is arbitrarily posited as primary, we still never get beyond self-consciousness.
+We are then either driven back endlessly in our explanations, from the grounded to the ground, or we must arbitrarily break the sequence, by positing an absolute that is both cause and effect—both subject and object—_of itself_, and since this is initially possible only through self-consciousness, by again positing a _self-consciousness_ as primary; this occurs in natural science for which being is no more fundamental than it is for transcendental philosophy (see my _Sketch of a System of Nature-Philosophy_, p.
+5 [_Sämtliche Werke_, ed.
+K. F. A.
+Schelling (1856-64), 3, 1-268]), and which posits its sole reality in an absolute that is both cause and effect of itself—in the absolute identity of the subjective and the objective, which we call nature, and which in its highest potentiality is again nothing else but self-consciousness.